lucamainini/lucamainini/README.md

-# Hi there
+# Hi there 👋

-> 👋 Hi, I’m Luca Mainini, a `Mathematical Engineering student` at Politecnico di Milano and CentraleSupélec
+> I’m Luca Mainini, a `Mathematical Engineering student` at Politecnico di Milano and CentraleSupélec

 - 👀 I’m interested in Applied Statistics, Machine Learning and Deep Learning